LATERNA MAGICA

 From this festival dedicated to creative music and improvisation, here are a few highlights.

 images intra muros First of all: the Salle des fêtes in Fresnes en Woëvre, with its modular seats that seem to "walk by themselves", as nimble hands move them between each concert to give the illusion of a space in permanent evolution.
-The wooded floor of this village hall has been trodden by many fabulous dancers, including the English dancer Julyen Hamilton in 2010, with incredible inventiveness and poetry: the music of his steps and movements is forever engraved in my memory!
+The wooded floor of this village hall has been trodden by many fabulous dancers, including the English dancer Julyen Hamilton in 2010, with incredible inventiveness and poetry: the music of his steps and movements is engraved forever in my memory!

 A poignant memory, too, of sound poet Bernard Heidsieck saying Vaduz in 2006, unrolling his accordion-book as he read, carrying us along in his maelstrom of words!
 A wealth of music resonated within these walls: wild, experimental, acoustic and electronic; alternating short formats and highly contrasting proposals bringing together music, text and dance...